 We want to be very careful that our programs do not put anyone at risk and ensure that they follow the current orders of the Provincial Health Officer.
 FPCC supports each First Nation’s self-determined right to protect their community and we respect any additional guidelines set by Chief and Council or local governments to help keep their communities safe.

 Current FPCC Guidelines for our Programs

-Please continue to follow the current FPCC guidelines for our programs:
+Please review and continue to follow the current FPCC COVID-19 Guidelines for Programs: